Quick Arrangement Tips: Song Structure

 So you have a verse or a chorus and some introduction to it.
-Now you need another section.
-There’s not much time so you can’t start from scratch, but you don’t want it to sound repetitive.
+Now, you need another section.
+There's not much time, so you can't start from scratch, but you don't want it to sound repetitive.
 Luckily, making variations and arranging musical phrases in SoundBridge is easy.
-With these compositional techniques and tools, you can generate possibilities for a new section or development on-the-fly.
+With these compositional techniques and tools, you can generate possibilities for a new section or development on the fly.
 Here are eight tips on developing and arranging new material from existing ideas.

 1. Hint at a Previous Phrase

-First and foremost, your first idea is precious.
-This is because it is the most genuine attempt you will make throughout the production at expressing what you want.
-Besides, it provides the starting point for all ideas to come.
-So when you’re thinking about how to generate a new section, instead of wasting time making something entirely new, consider using the same idea in a different context.
-In my example, I took the phrase my bass was playing and turned a slightly modified version of it into a part for the next section.
-For variation, try using techniques like transposition, inversion, retrograde, and augmentation.
-Or, just remove, move, and add a note or two.
-This modification can either be performed or created by editing a duplicate of your first idea.
-It’ s up to you.
+In my example, I took the phrase my bass was playing and turned a slightly modified version into a part for the next section.
+Try using techniques like transposition, inversion, retrograde, and augmentation for variation.
+Or remove, move, and add a note or two.
+This modification can be performed or created by editing a duplicate of your first idea.
+It's up to you.

-~ chorus cells hint at verse bass
+~ Chorus cells hint at verse bass

 2. Add New Elements